Thursday, 31 December 2009

 The possible role of vitamin K deficiency in the pathogenesis of Alzheimer's disease and in augmenting brain damage associated with cardiovascular disease

-I don't know what sphingolipids are (I know who probably does) but sulfatides are good and ceramides are bad.
+I don't anything about sphingolipids, but sulfatides are good and ceramides are bad.

 Around the time that mum collapsed, I received a copy of a letter from the CPN to mum's GP which stated "I have informed him (i.e. me) that I am unaware of any robust evidence that these substances are of any benefit."
 However, there is no evidence that these substances are of any harm.